KMS useone key Management and encryption/decryption

 Use Cases

-Digital Signatures and Verification
+Digital Signature and Verification

 KMS supports asymmetric keys.